I Feel You: Critical reception

-In his weekly UK chart commentary, James Masterton wrote, "In a similar vein to "Personal Jesus" the track may not have quite the momentum to go Top 3 and is unlikely to win them any new fans."
+In his weekly UK chart commentary, James Masterton wrote, "In a similar vein to 'Personal Jesus' the track may not have quite the momentum to go Top 3 and is unlikely to win them any new fans."
 David Quantick from NME viewed it as "a song which takes INXS's arena bluster and turns it into a dark and mean glitter stomp."
 Sam Wood from Philadelphia Inquirer described it as "a screeching blast of hellish white noise.
-A claustrophobic electro-blues shackled to a two-note guitar figure, "I Feel You" trumpets the onrush of a terrifying mystical experience."
+A claustrophobic electro-blues shackled to a two-note guitar figure, 'I Feel You' trumpets the onrush of a terrifying mystical experience."
 Andrew Harrison from Select noted the "easy brutality" and "raging noise" that opens the track.

+In 2017, Billboard magazine included "I Feel You" on their list of Top 20 Depeche Mode songs, placing the song at number eleven.